 When the tone of the body tissue and the alignment of the musculo-skeletal system improve as a result of the session, the client often feels a greater level of well-being.
 It is often the case that when their body feels better, the client finds their life begins to improve as they come back into alignment and reconnect with their truth and their path.

 Before the first session, I ask all clients to fill out a treatment form outlining their reasons for wanting shiatsu and their medical history and use their answers as a starting point to discuss what they would like from our work together.

 Each session lasts between 45 minutes and an hour.
 The client remains fully clothed, though it is best to wear loose, comfortable clothing of a natural fibre to allow freedom of movement.
 The session usually begins with an assessment of posture and then I will begin working on the body addressing the priority conditions that have come to light through dialogue with the client or from assessment.

-Treatment is at Brixton Therapy Centre: Find Brixton Therapy Centre
+Brixton Therapy Centre: £65 per session: Find Brixton Therapy Centre